FAQs

 • Your healthcare provider should do blood tests to check your liver before you start and during treatment with SUBLOCADE.

 • Allergic reaction.
-You may have a rash, hives, swelling of your face, wheezing, low blood pressure, or loss of consciousness.
+You may have rash, hives, itching, swelling of your face, wheezing, low blood pressure, or loss of consciousness.
 Call your healthcare provider or get emergency help right away.

 • Opioid withdrawal.
 Call your healthcare provider right away if you get any of these symptoms: